- OSGeo — Looking Ahead

 Geospatial Engineer | Agroecological Farmer | Ph.D. in Engineering

-Geospatial engineer working as a freelancer, in parallel with agriculture, based in Nagano, Japan.
-Develops national-scale WebGIS integrating spatial algorithms on custom geospatial pipelines, and shares Japan through building WebGIS applications.
-Operates agriculture in the field applying agroecological and geospatial technology through hands-on vineyard craft and organic vegetable cultivation.
-Previously worked as a developer in semiconductor CAD (Electrical Design Automation, EDA) and machine learning for GPS trajectory data.
-Received a Ph.D. in Engineering.
+Working as a geospatial engineer and a farmer in parallel, based in Japan.
+Builds national-scale WebGIS applications, integrating custom spatial algorithms into serverless geospatial pipelines.
+Practices agriculture in the field, applying agroecological and geospatial thinking to vineyard craft and organic vegetable cultivation.
+Background in semiconductor CAD (EDA) and machine learning for GPS trajectory data.
+Ph.D. in Engineering.

 - Building National-Scale WebGIS Using Open Source Geospatial Pipelines